wangchucheng/hugo-eureka-docs/en/customization.md

 **math.handler(string)**

-The optional value is katex, leave it blank to disable this feature.
+The optional value is `katex`, leave it blank to disable this feature.

 **math.katex(object)**

 KaTeX related configuration.
 For specific optional values, please refer to: [Options · KaTeX](https://katex.org/docs/options.html).
 Since Eureka uses KaTeX's auto-render extension, the `displayMode` property in the link will be ignored.

+Because Hugo's config params are case-insensitive, you need to add `-` or `_` before the uppercase letters.
+For example, `throwOnError` should be written as `throw-On-Error` or other acceptable formats.

 Eureka also supports independent configuration of whether to render math formula for each page or section.
 For example, you have a project with the following file structure: